 Bishop Baines dedicated himself to the task of finding suitable property.
 One day while walking down Chapel Street, he looked up towards Town Hill and saw a house on the hill.
 He remembered that he had visited the house years before so set off on a voyage of exploration up a mountain foot path from Chapel Street.
 Bishop Baines bought the house and other benefactors, including Mr Harry Butcher, purchased large grounds around the house for school playing fields.
 The house and grounds were loaned to the school for a total of six years, a very generous act which enabled the school to become established.

-Bishop Baines had the honour of choosing a name for the school, which he name after Cordwalles, a preparatory School at Maidenhead on the Thames in England.
+Bishop Baines had the honour of choosing a name for the school, which he named after Cordwalles, a preparatory School at Maidenhead on the Thames in England.

 In August 1911, a small committee was appointed to start the school.
 Members of the first Board of Governors included Bishop Baines, Mr Justice CG Jackson, Mr FS Tatham, KC and Mr Harry Butcher, whose names were given to the sports houses.